Case Study

 Going further

 Back-end performance issues delayed our launch, so we were aware of the productivity impact of this model several months before launch.
-We were seeing so much daily success, both within my team, and in collaboration with our journal vendor, that I was confident others could benefit from this approach.
+We were seeing so much daily success, both in-house, and in collaboration with our journal hosting partner, that I was confident others could benefit from this approach.
 I presented a talk, “Styleguide-Driven Development” at the 2015 CSS Summit and Drupal Govcon, both in July, 2015.
 The general approach proved to be exactly right for its time, with projects to integrate Pattern Lab and Drupal themeing beginning to sprout up around that time.

-Heavily component-driven approaches, mostly with React and Storybook are virtually the default these days, but it was an innovative approach at the time, and one that paid dividends in a number of areas.
+A component-driven approache, most often with React and Storybook, are the norm these days, but it was an innovative approach at the time, and one that paid dividends again and again.